 For example, a court held there was a duty to make reasonable adjustments as regards access to a swimming pool in Tunisia where the UK tour operator had agreed to provide swimming facilities to someone they knew to be disabled and had local staff (Thomas Cook No.2 case below).

-There are special rules for ‘information society services’, such as online services.
-If the provider is established in the European Economic Area (the EU plus a few countries), that country is where the claim should be brought
+There are special rules for ‘information society services’ such as websites and apps (eg online booking) if the discrimination happens in Britain or the European Economic Area (the EU plus a few countries).

 Generally: Equality Act is silent